deepakbharani/Stock_Valuation_Bot/README.md

 - Cash Ratio
 - Operating Cashflow Ratio, with the data which are now available as a dataframe from Base class method 'listformatter'

+# SolvencyRatio.py
+This Subclass helps to calculate the Liquidity ratios such as
+- Debt to Equity Ratio
+- Interest Coverage Ratio

 # Plotter.py
 A Class which is to plot the results from calculations and the data